US freelancer: Solo 401(k) or SEP IRA for retirement?

 If your income is uneven, retirement saving often fails for a boring reason: you pick a plan that doesn't match how money actually arrives.

-This scenario pack compares two realistic behaviors for a single US freelancer (starting at age 38 in January 2026 with $35,000 already invested):
+This scenario pack compares two realistic retirement routines for a single US freelancer in the late 30s who rents, has uneven income, and already has some money invested:

 What the numbers show